rfuzzo/MWSE/docs/source/types/tes3combatSession.md

 ### `lastUseTimestamp`
 <div class="search_terms" style="display: none">lastusetimestamp</div>

-Used by the MCP to implement enchanted item cooldown.
+Used by the MCP to implement an alchemy use cooldown for actor AI.

 **Returns**: